-By taking advantage of the many synergies that exist between Accounting and Finance, the proposed Master's will give students the opportunity to develop the fluency they will need to succeed in both areas of business.
 Students graduating from the proposed program will be well positioned to pursue careers in Accounting and Finance and also to move between these areas.
 Graduates will be competitive in all industries allowing them to become leaders in consultancy, project management, portfolio management and accounting.
-We expect our graduates to use the knowledge and experience gained in this program to obtain positions such as account managers, wealth managers, analysts and consultants, ultimately advancing their careers into the highest level of leadership positions such as Treasurers, Chief Financial Officers (CFOs) and Chief Executive Officers (CEOs) or Presidents.
+Graduates will be able to obtain positions such as account managers, wealth managers, analysts and consultants, ultimately advancing their careers into the highest level of leadership positions such as Treasurers, Chief Financial Officers (CFOs) and Chief Executive Officers (CEOs) or Presidents.